davglass/echoecho/README.md

 * Check to see if `echoecho` can repond to a request
 * Have `echoecho` serve the request

+In addition, when serving requests, you can specify an optional directory root within which echoecho can find the files to serve for customized responses.
+This is specified by specifying an object containing a dirroot key as the third argument to `serve`.

 Here's a simple example, assuming your tests serve from `/build/tests/mine/index.html`

 ```